mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Mathematics

 - **Vector** - A vector is a quantity that has a magnitude and direction.
 In OpenAI, a vector is represented as an array (list) of floating point numbers.
 The length of the array corresponds to the vector dimension.
 For instance, the vector [3.0,4.0] corresponds to a 2-vector having magnitude 5 (3: 4 :5 is a pythagorean triple, as 3<sup>2</sup> + 4<sup>2</sup> = 5<sup>2</sup>).
-Therefore, the number of dimensions of the array, n, corresponds to the length of the array: an *n-array*.
+Therefore, the number of dimensions of the array, n, corresponds to the length of the array (i.e., an *n-array*)
 - **Dimensions** - The ada 2 embedding model has only 1,536 dimensions, which is impossible for a person to visualize.
 - **Vector database** - A <a href="https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database">vector database</a> is a database designed to store and manage vector embeddings, which are mathematical representations of data in a high-dimensional space.
 In this space, each dimension corresponds to a feature of the data, and tens of thousands of dimensions might be used to represent sophisticated data.
 A vector's position in this space represents its characteristics.
 Words, phrases, or entire documents, and images, audio, and other types of data can all be vectorized.
 These vector embeddings are used in similarity search, multi-modal search, recommendations engines, large languages models (LLMs), etc.
 - **Cosine similarity** - Azure OpenAI embeddings rely on <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings">cosine similarity</a> to compute similarity between documents and a query.
 From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
 This measurement is beneficial, because if two documents are far apart by Euclidean distance due to size, they could still have a smaller angle between them and therefore higher cosine similarity.